Creating an Engaging Learning Environment

 The repertoire of training sessions offered to higher education professionals can span a variety of topics.
 From event management services to client relationship management tools to content management systems, it’s easy for participants to get lost in all the jargon being thrown at them.

 Unfortunately, unfamiliar terminology combined with a new topic isn’t necessarily the recipe for success when it comes to getting employees engaged in training.
 And when it’s your job to lead these training sessions, it can be discouraging to know that your participants may not be as engaged in the topic at hand as you are.
 But that’s okay!
 Don’t let this thought intimidate you.
+There are lots of resources, like an employment survey template, which can help you get to the bottom of employee engagement.

 Many factors can contribute to a participant’s disengagement, from their own level of knowledge on the subject to disruptions caused by a poorly prepared classroom.
 During my career I have repeatedly heard variations of the same questions being asked of me and my fellow training facilitators around disengaged participants: